develmaycare/python-scripttease/docs/source/introduction.rst

 An *overlay* is a set of command meta functions that define the capabilities of a specific operating system.

 .. note::
-    At present, the only fully defined overlays are for Cent OS and Ubuntu.
+    At present, the only fully defined operating system overlays are for Cent OS and Ubuntu.

 See :ref:`topics-overlays`.

 Terms and Definitions
 =====================

-term
-    Definition.
+command
+    When used in Script Tease documentation, this is a command instance which contains the properties and parameters for a command line statement.

+statement
+    A specific statement (string) to be executed.
+A *statement* is contained within a *command*.

 License
 =======